 Sun and Shade

 The winds here are significant.
 I’ve had to really study the direction of the Summer winds as well as the Santa Anas, as they come from opposite directions.
-Some serious wind breaks need to be planted on both sides.
+Some serious wind breaks need to be planted on the SW side.

 Microclimates are locations where features of the land, such as topography, materials and water bodies create variations in temperature.
 Microclimates can really help small gardens or nice shade areas.
 My goal is to find ways to begin creating microclimates, using the assets of the property itself: an inexhaustible supply of rocks, tree branches from the trimming of the trees, dirt used from shaping one area and moving it to another, as well as building ponds and slowly creating more shade and wind break.